arkinem/tui-beds-uni-hackathon/scenarios/inventory.md

 As a customer uses the in-resort app - the availability of the various products and services needs to be updated in real time.
 So that if a product or service is no longer available this is indicated to the customer and they can no longer add that product/service to the in-app basket.
 This can happen at any time.

-When a customer successfully check's out within the app - availability is reduced accordingly.
+When a customer successfully checks out within the app - availability is reduced accordingly.
 Also, in real time.
 However, you need to check the availability of each product/service in the customers basket at checkout.
 If any of the products/services the customer has chosen is no longer available, you need to alert the customer and cancel the checkout process.

 As customers return home, or their hire duration/wedding has ended - the product/service is returned to the supplier.
 At this point the availability of each product/service needs updating (in real time).
 This can also happen at any time.